EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/exploration.md

 name: vibrotruck.gif
 align: center
 ---
 A vibrotruck is acquiring data in a seismic survey for the Einstein telescope.
+The metal plate vibrates thereby creating seismic waves used for exploration.
 ```

 <!--